BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 ```

 ## Door Activation Status
-Doors and switches can be in one of the two possible activation status: enabled or disabled.
-If door is disabled it is not possible to change door output status.
+Doors and Switches can be in one of two possible activation status: enabled or disabled.
+If a Door is disabled it is not possible to change its output status.

-To set door activation status use below commands.
+To set Door activation status use below commands.
 To disable:
 ```
 	door.setStatus( Door.SE_DOOR_DISABLED);
 	door.update(superAdmin);
 ```
-To enable a disable object:
+To enable a disabled object:
 ```
 	door.setStatus(Door.SE_DOOR_ENABLED);
 	door.update(superAdmin);
 ```

 ## Delete
-Super Administrator can delete a door instance into the device by calling relevant delete method.When a door instance is deleted from the device memory is erased, collected and can be reused for other objects.
+Super Administrator can delete a Door instance into the device by calling the appropriate delete() method.
+When a door instance is deleted from the device, memory is erased, collected and can be reused for other objects.
 ```
 	door.delete(superA);
 ```